 The size and weight of the Ragdoll Cat Breed

-This impressively sized cat is up to 100cm long and weighs up to 10kg!
-He has a powerful and muscular physique.
+This impressively sized cat is up to 40 inches long and weighs up to 22 lb!
+Moreover, he has a powerful and muscular physique.

-Namely: its large size makes its growth slow.
-This cat reaches its final size around 2 years.
+His large size makes his growth slow.
+This cat reaches his final size around two years.

-Its head is triangular with rounded ears and above all… beautiful almond-shaped blue eyes.
+His head is triangular with rounded ears and beautiful almond-shaped blue eyes above all.

 Ragdoll Cat Breed Care

-The Ragdoll's coat is easy to care for, but it should be brushed regularly.
-Brushing 2 to 3 times a week helps to avoid knots and hairballs that the cat can swallow during its potty.
+The Ragdoll's coat is easy to care for, but you should brush him regularly.
+Brushing 2 to 3 times a week helps avoid knots and hairballs the cat can swallow during its potty.

-Monitor the presence of tartar on his teeth as well as the hygiene of his ears and eyes.
-You can clip the nails yourself, otherwise, ask your veterinarian or a groomer.
+Monitor the presence of tartar on his teeth and the hygiene of his ears and eyes.
+You can clip the nails yourself.
+Otherwise, ask your veterinarian or a groomer.